helidon-io/helidon/docs/se/cors.md

 - Use the Helidon CORS WebServer Feature to add CORS support programmatically

-  Your code creates an instance of `io.helidon.webserver.cors.CorsFeature` with custom \`CorsPathConfig\`s, and adds it to the server builder.
+  Your code creates an instance of `io.helidon.webserver.cors.CorsFeature` with custom `CorsPathConfig`(s), and adds it to the server builder.

 The following sections briefly illustrate each approach.